tapis-project/application-repository/OpenSees Express/README.md

 ```
 <br>

-If using a job definition template, be sure to replace the "<SYSTEM_NAME_HERE>" and <FILE> values with a specific system and file paths as appropriate!
+If using a job definition template, be sure to replace the "<SYSTEM_NAME_HERE>" and "<FILE>" values with a specific system and file paths as appropriate!
 <br><br>